 - A single status certificate issued by the Registry of Births, Deaths and Marriages Victoria (BDM)

-- A Certificate of No Impediment to Marriage issued by DFAT
+- A Certificate of No Impediment to Marriage (External link) issued by DFAT

 - Your divorce certificate or your spouse's death certificate, if you've been previously married.